radical-cybertools/radical.entk/docs/user_guide/adding_tasks.rst

 Adding Tasks
 ************

 In this section, we will take a look at how we can add more tasks to our base script from the :ref:`Getting Started <uguide_get_started>` section.

-.. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through the :ref:`introduction` of Ensemble Toolkit.
+.. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through
+    the :ref:`introduction` of Ensemble Toolkit.

 .. note:: This chapter assumes that you have successfully installed Ensemble Toolkit, if not see :ref:`Installation`.

 You can download the complete code discussed in this section :download:`here <../../examples/user_guide/add_tasks.py>` or find it in your virtualenv under ``share/radical.entk/user_guide/scripts``.

-+Below, you can see the code snippet that shows how you can create more Task objects and **add** them to the Stage using the **add_task()** method.
+Below, you can see the code snippet that shows how you can create more Task objects and **add** them to the Stage using the **add_task()** method.

 .. literalinclude:: ../../examples/user_guide/add_tasks.py
     :language: python
-    :lines: 15-27
+    :lines: 24-35
     :dedent: 4